JoeCianflone/rebase/readme.md

 Do not use flexbox for page-level layout.
 We use CSS Grids for the main aspects of all our pages.
 Flexbox should be used for things in **one** dimension--this means things like a navigation system, but not the container of the navigation system.

+## Packages we use, but are not included

+Running list of packages we don't include but have used and will use when the need comes up.

+-  `yarn add @popperjs/core` -- popup blocks
+-  `yarn add fuse.js` -- fuzzy search
+-

 # The rest is up to the project

 At this point, this feels like the most we can create on a global level.
 There may be other things as we go along, but we're not going to try and force out everything, we're going to grow the system organically.
 I know, that can sometimes lead to terrible things happening, but, I'm a gardener...no seriously...one rule I've learned about gardening is that weeds happen, you can put down all the barriers and mulch you want, they will find a way.
 If you assume your barriers will _always_ work your garden will be overrun within a year.
 You've gotta prune it.